runsascoded/hailstone_module/README.md

 ```

 ## Customize each run's commit message
-Finally, by writing to the `_MSG`, we can tell gismo what the commit message for this run should be:
+Finally, by writing to the `_MSG`, we can tell gsmo what the commit message for this run should be:

 ```python